-A senior Air warrior and a graduate of the Staff College as well PG in management and law is well qualified to write on contemporary India.
+A senior Air warrior and a PG in management and law is well qualified to write on contemporary Legal matters

 The Second World War is a watershed in the history of Indian independence.
 It acted as a catalytic and India hurtled to freedom.
 One major factor in this was Hitler and the Indian army.
 Hitler had ambitious plans.
 He envisaged complete domination of the world.
 This idea probably came to him when his army had defeated France and was on course to Moscow.
 At that time, he thought of conquering India like the great Alexander.
 He accordingly nursed these thoughts.
 Von Ribbentrop the German Foreign Minister added to his imagination when it was proposed that an India Legion composed of Indian troops would be a help in the conquest of India.
 Hitler was also told that the great Indian leader Subhas Chandra Bose who was more popular than Gandhi was keen to join the Axis powers. it must not be forgotten that Bose had defeated the nominee of Gandhi in the election to the post of Congress party president.
 There was no doubt that Bose was immensely popular in India.
 This was confirmed by German intelligence.

 Bose escaped from British India and landed in Berlin in 1941.
 Von Ribbentrop took his assent for setting up the India Legion to fight along with the German army.
 Bose also had an hour-long meeting with the Fuehrer and this put the seal on the formation of the India Legion.

 Hitler planned to allow the German army to crush Russia and then link up with the Axis forces from the Middle East and conquer India from the West like Alexander.
 In this operation, the Germans coined "Operation Bajadere"., the Invasion of India.

 The India Legion